-Almira Township Fire & EMS Department is a part time paid on-call department with 15-20 firefighters and 3 paid full time EMT/Firefighters.
+Almira Township Fire & EMS Department is a combined department with 15-20 firefighters and 3 paid full time EMT/Firefighters.
 The department provides primary service to all of Almira Township and by mutual aid agreements to other neighboring departments and agencies.
-The department is equipped with a fire engine with 1,250 gpm capabilities, a 3,000 gallon capacity water tanker and a brush fire pumper, as well as equipment for vehicle extrication.
+The department is equipped with a fire engine with 1,250 gallons per minute (gpm) capabilities, a 3,000 gallon capacity water tanker and a brush fire pumper, as well as equipment for vehicle extrication.
 The Township's ISO rating for hazard insurance risk is 9.
 The Department also owns and operates two ambulances that are licensed as basic life support.
+Benzie County EMS provides advanced life support.